jamesrudd-dev/pghero_solo/README.md

 # PgHero Solo

+** forked from ankane/pghero_solo which is forked from bmorton/pghero_solo **

 This repository is a containerized, standalone instance of the excellent [PgHero engine](https://github.com/ankane/pghero).
-It allows you to pass a `DATABASE_URL` environment variable to run PgHero within Docker against your database without having to mount this inside your Rails application.
-It allows all the benefits of PgHero while allowing you to run a separate application instance safely behind your firewall without fear of accidently exposing it through your production Rails app.
+It allows you to pass a `DATABASE_URL` environment variable to run PgHero within Docker against your database. `SECRET_KEY_BASE` environment variable must be passed for production environment currently set in the Dockerfile.
+The Dockerfile must be altered to run in "development" if this environment variable is not desired.

-This strategy is used at [Yammer](https://www.yammer.com) to run PgHero against each of our different shards.

-This repository has an [automated build](https://registry.hub.docker.com/u/bmorton/pghero/) on the public Docker hub.
-To demo this and run it on OS X with boot2docker installed, you can connect to a Homebrew-installed Postgres instance like this:
+Usage:
 ```
-docker run -ti -e DATABASE_URL=postgres://user@10.0.2.2:5432/myapp_development -p 8080:8080 bmorton/pghero
+docker run -d -it -e DATABASE_URL=postgres://user:pass@host:5432/db -e SECRET_KEY_BASE=secrettokenhere -p 8080:8080 jamesrudd-dev/pghero:tag
 ```